liqd/adhocracy3/docs/source/websockets.rst

   * NO notification is sent if one of the sub-Items is changed, e.g. if a new sub-Section or SectionVersion is added to a Section within this Item.
-    FIXME Maybe we need a *recursive* mode that sends notifications in this case as well?
-If so, do we need this now (definitely) or later (maybe)?
+    (Usually, the top-level Item (e.g. a Proposal) will be changed every time a sub-Item is changed.
+If the frontend wants to keep track of isolated changes in a sub-Item, it needs to subscribe to it explicitly.)

-* If resource is an ItemVersion:
+* If resource is an ItemVersion:  FIXME: not sure if this is needed.

   * If a direct successor version is created (whose "follows" link points to this version)::